yakrider/switche/README.md

 - Ctrl+W, mouse middle-click : Close the selected window
 - Ctrl+P : Peek at the selected window for a few seconds
 - Other hotkeys for direct switching to specific-applications can be setup in configs.

+#### Windows Listings
+- *Recents* section shows a subset of windows ordered by most recently in foreground
+- The number shown here is configurable, but the minimum is 2 for quick switching
+- The intended focus is on the *Grouped* section where windows are organized by exe
+- The ordering of the grouped section can be set to auto or specified in configs
+- Auto-ordering is based on a running tally of the average z-index of each group
+- Windows can be specified in configs by exe and/or title to be excluded from the lists.

 #### Special Considerations
 - When not elevated/as-admin, Switche can not close/switch-to elevated app windows.